 At Premier Body Armor we use the term “Plate Carrier” to mean a piece of gear designed to carry rifle rated plates or specifically designed soft armor inserts, but that doesn’t have armor built in.
 Plates must be purchased separately and added to the carrier before it will offer ballistic protection.
-Examples of a plate carrier from our own line would be our Hawk or Falcon.
+Examples of a plate carrier from our own line would be our Core Plate Carrier or Hybrid Tactical Vest.

 When using the term “vest” we mean a piece of gear that has soft armor built in as the main form of protection with the addition of rifle rated plates being optional.
 The soft armor inserts are still removable so that the vest can be cleaned, but the vest serves little to no function at all without the ballistic inserts.